I'd like to make something similar, but using sensors that may be used with an Arduino or another microcontroller.

 As a result, attach a k- type thermocouple to this module and link it to the Arduino.

-This is the 49- hole sensor I used for my POV clock project as well as the electrical sensors.
+This is the 49- hole sensor I used for my POV clock project as well as the electrical speed controller for the sensors.

 Its output is linear.